reh3376/email-agent/docs/api_schema_fixes_report.md

 ## Issue Identified

-The GET /taxonomy endpoint in the API documentation at http://127.0.0.1:8765/docs was showing auto-generated example data that didn't match our schema governance requirements:
+The GET /taxonomy endpoint in the API documentation at <http://127.0.0.1:8765/docs> was showing auto-generated example data that didn't match our schema governance requirements:

-### Problems Found:
+### Problems Found

 1. **Invalid version format**: Was showing a very long number instead of the required pattern `v\d+` (e.g., v1, v2)
 2. **Invalid category IDs**: All categories were showing `id: 4` instead of IDs 0-4